Generic name: abaloparatide [ a-BAL-oh-PAR-a-tide ]

 How should I use abaloparatide?

-Your care provider will show you the best places on your body to inject abaloparatide.
+Your healthcare provider will show you where on your body to inject abaloparatide.
 Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.

 What happens if I miss a dose?